Kernix13/beginner-git-commands/BEGINNER_GIT.md

 ## Important Notes about the `commit` command

+NOTE: If you forget to add `-m "msg"` with your `commit` command, you will be taken either into the Vim editor or VS Code if you added the global command for that.
+If you are in the Vim editor, type `:wq` to exit Vim.

+### Atomic commits

 I originally would do massive changes to one or many files and `commit` all those changes, then `push` them to my GitHub repo. _THAT IS NOT WHAT YOU WANT TO DO!_

 What you want to do is `commit` changes in related batches.
 You can have as many commits as you want when you run `git push`.
 Each `commit` should be for a specific change in case you need to _undo_ that commit.

+- Atomic Commits – when possible a commit should encompass a single feature, change, or fix.
+It should be focused on a single thing.
+That makes undo/rollback easier and makes your code easier to review.

+### Commit messages

-**COMMIT MESSAGES**: you should use 1) present tense 2) imperative style when writing your commit mesages, although some people prefer past tense:
+When composing the text for your commit message, you should use 1) _present tense_ and 2) _imperative style_, although some people prefer past tense:

 - `make thing do X` or past tense:
 - `made thing do X`

-**Atomic commits**:

-- Atomic Commits – when possible a commit should encompass a single feature, change, or fix – focused on a single thing – that makes undo/rollback easier and makes your code easier to review.

-NOTE: If you forget to add `-m "msg"` with your `commit` command, you will be taken either into the Vim editor or VS Code if you added the global command for that.
-If you are in the Vim editor, type `:wq` to exit Vim.
+### Ammending a commit

+Use the following command when you need to change something about your last commit:

 - `git commit --amend` to change your commit message or when you forgot to add a file to a commit.

+<div align="right"><a href="#back-to-top" title="Table of Contents">Back to Top</a></div>

 ## Reference links